-Taking a quick look at the Nutrition Trends for 2015.
+Taking a quick look at the Nutrition Trends that started in 2015.

 Many Americans strive daily to take extra steps to ensure their health and well-being.
 If Austin, Texas, “America’s Fittest City”, is a representative sample of fitness habits around the USA, then nutrition trends show a shift in eating habits that will focus on partaking of food that can fuel the body.